Explore the Digital Film Production and Theory degree program

 Many students at Wayne State will add a second major or a minor to complement their program of study, or to focus their studies on a specific topic.
 Students who recently majored in Digital Film Production at Wayne State also paired this major with one or more of the following programs:

-- Animation and Motion Graphics (minor)
+- Animation for Film and Television (minor)

 - Creative Writing (minor)